 Death Valley National Park is the hottest, driest, and lowest national park in the US, but the extremes offer striking contrast and spectacular scenery.
 As you start your adventure, you’ll get to know your hiking guide, who will help you discover this unusual national park.
 You are also accompanied by an AdventureWomen Ambassador, committed to helping make your experience a fun and personally rewarding adventure, and cheering you on as you reach beyond your comfort zone to take on new challenges in your own unique way!
-Enjoy a small group size and all single rooms on this domestic outdoor adventure.

 Ash Meadows National Wildlife Refuge & Death Valley

-Leaving Las Vegas, stop at Ash Meadows National Wildlife Refuge as you drive towards Death Valley.
+Leaving Las Vegas, stop at Ash Meadows National Wildlife Refuge as you drive toward Death Valley.
 You’ll get to learn about the refuge’s life-sustaining springs, home to the world’s rarest fish, the devil’s hole pupfish.
 Take a stroll on the Crystal Springs boardwalk, admiring the strikingly blue water that bubbles out of the ground at 87 degrees.
 Explore a ghost town, which was founded, peaked in population, and was abandoned within 12 years.
 Round out your first day with a hike into the dunes to enjoy a peaceful Death Valley sunset and sit down to a welcome dinner with your fellow Adventure Women.